 Did you know that 18.8% of UK’s graduating class of 2019 participated in an education abroad program?
 It is widely accepted that education abroad is a high impact practice which benefits students academically and professionally.
 Students who study abroad graduate early and with higher GPAs and on average earn $7,000 more in their first job than students who do not study abroad.
 Unfortunately, not every student is aware of the opportunities to study abroad and how to begin the process.

 UK Education Abroad & Exchanges (EA) wants to partner with faculty and staff to help encourage their students to go abroad.
-During this presentation, UK EA will provide an overview of the education abroad opportunities and the benefits to students as well as share resources on how to talk with students about seeing what’s widely possible though studying abroad!
+During this presentation, UK EA will provide an overview of the education abroad opportunities and the benefits to students as well as share resources on how to talk with students about seeing what’s wildly possible through studying abroad!

 International Students in the Classroom